 It is only if there is a real doubt as to whether the defendant believed that that which he knew he had, was of a wholly different nature from that which in fact it was, that possession would not be made out.
 A mere mistake as to quality of the thing which the defendant knows is in his possession or control is not enough to prevent him being in possession for the purposes of the offence under section 63.
 What amounts to something of a wholly different nature will be a question of fact and degree for the jury in a given case where this issue arises.
 A belief, for example, that something which is in fact a collection of DVDs is a collection of, say, floor tiles might well qualify. . . .
-In the case of a package or a box, . . . the defendant's possession of it will lead to a strong inference that the defendant was in possession of its contents within the meaning of the statutory provision. \(^{180}
+In the case of a package or a box, . . . the defendant's possession of it will lead to a strong inference that the defendant was in possession of its contents within the meaning of the statutory provision.
+180

 Things will be more complex where the images are on a computer.
-Issues may arise as to whether D knew that he had data on his computer.
-See the decisions in the next section.
+181 Issues may arise as to whether D knew that he had data on his computer.
+Another likely challenge will be that D denies exclusive possession or control of the computer and therefore denies possession.
+Interpretations of similarly worded offences suggest that D is not in possession merely because he has the 'ability to control' the use of a computer.
+182